cousi2344/cousi2344.github.io/_projects/armt.md

 - Created UI for interacting with 3D models in the HoloLens using Windows Mixed Reality Toolkit

 ## More Info
-More info can be found at the [MSU Capstone Experience website](http://capstone.cse.msu.edu/2018-08/projects/union-pacific/).
+The final project video and more info can be found at the [MSU Capstone Experience website](http://capstone.cse.msu.edu/2018-08/projects/union-pacific/).

 ## Team
 Developed by a student team in CSE 498: Collaborative Design at Michigan State University (Fall 2018).